 When are Universal Credit claims paid

-Tenants are very likely to struggle with the 5 week waiting time and can apply for an advance payment of Universal Credit.
+Tenants are very likely to struggle with the up to 6 week waiting time and can apply for an advance payment of Universal Credit.
 We have prepared a more detailed guide on this for tenants available here.
-Additionally, there is often a 7 day wait before a claim can be made at all so that it can be at least six weeks before Universal Credit starts to be paid.

 Applying for direct payments as landlord

 As with LHA there is the potential for direct payment to the landlord where their tenant is in two months or more of rent arrears.
 The landlord has the right to request a direct payment at that stage.

 As with Local Housing Allowance, it is possible to apply for direct payments as a landlord but it has become more of a challenge under Universal Credit.
 We have detailed guidance on direct payments and deduction for arrears available here.

 Where the tenant receives Universal Credit live service queries on non compliance issues about a specific case from a landlord can be raised directly with the Universal Credit Service Centre by telephoning 03456 000 723 or emailing email@example.com.

 This email address is for use by landlords to escalate issues relating to APA’s and rent arrears payments.
 If there is a threat of eviction landlords are requested to note the subject field accordingly "potential eviction".
 It must not be used for new APA requests or for raising any other issues.